 Medical facilities in Angola

-There is adequate care for emergencies in Luanda at a few good 24-hour private clinics operated by general practitioners and on-call specialists.
-Routine operations are usually performed well in these facilities, and most doctors have a basic understanding of English.
+A few good 24-hour private clinics operated by general practitioners and on-call specialists have adequate facilities for emergencies.
+Routine operations are also usually performed in these facilities, and most doctors have a basic understanding of English.

 Health insurance in Angola